BriannaAus7/EffectiveConnectivityPublication/README.md

 Large scale non-linear granger causality (LsNGC) was used for the effective connectivity analysis.
 LsNGC was developed by Wismüller et al (2021), with a full repository of the original analysis and code for lsNGC here: https://github.com/Large-scale-causality-inference/Large-scale-nonlinear-causality.

 Additionally, public access to the full paper of [Wismüller et al (2021)](https://www.nature.com/articles/s41598-021-87316-6) can be found when clicking on the hyperlink.
 After, a clustering model was created to investigate whether effective connectivity patterns are able to characterise healthy controls and people with opioid use disorder.

 This pipeline utilizes data from 22 healthy controls and 25 methadone-dependent patients from the Neural Correlates of Reward and Emotion in opioid dependence (NCORE) study [1].
-Each subject performed a series of neurocognitive tasks, and these analyses focus on the Monetary Incentive Delay and Cue Reactivity task during functional magnetic resonance imaging acquistion.
+Each subject performed a series of neurocognitive tasks, and these analyses focus on the Monetary Incentive Delay (MID) and Cue Reactivity (CR) task during functional magnetic resonance imaging acquistion.

-Timeseries of task activity were extracted from each region of the Schaefer 2018 atlas from each subject.
-Following timeseries extraction, each subject has a CSV file.
+Timeseries of task activity were extracted from each brain region from the Schaefer 2018 atlas for each subject.
+Following timeseries extraction, each subject had a CSV file.
 For these analyses, the MID task had 214 brain regions, and 292 timepoints.
 In the CR task, there were 214 brain regions and 322 timepoints.
 Many thanks to Dr Danielle Kurtin for completing the parcellation and timeseries extraction.
+CSV files were in the format (214,322) and (214,292).

  ---